Snow forecast takes Holy Land by storm

 As the skies darkened on Tuesday, Israelis and Palestinians scurried for food supplies and gas or paraffin heaters.

-"We ran out quickly," said one salesman in Jerusalem's Mahane Yehuda market, "There's not a heater to be found anywhere in the area."
+"We ran out quickly," said one salesmen in Jerusalem's Mahane Yehuda market, "There's not a heater to be found anywhere in the area."

 Heavy rains and near-freezing temperatures in the approaching storm threatened to deepen the misery in the Gaza Strip, where streets are still strewn with wreckage from a 50-day war with Israel last summer, thousands live in U.N. shelters and damaged homes and the power is on only six hours a day.